Two storms leave 50 million under winter alert as travelers return from Thanksgiving

-As Thanksgiving travelers return home Sunday, two powerful storms on each side of the country have left about 50 million under some kind of winter weather alert.
+As Thanksgiving travelers return home Sunday, two powerful storms on each side of the country have left more than 50 million under some kind of winter weather alert.

 Airlines have delayed flights across the country on what is expected to be the busiest travel day in the US.
 American, Delta and other airlines issued travel waivers for those who want to cancel or change their plans.

-Blizzard-like conditions will finish off the holiday weekend in the Great Lakes region, the weather service said, while up to 12 inches of snow may cover parts of the Dakotas to Michigan, it said.
+Blizzard-like conditions will finish off the holiday weekend in the Great Lakes region, the weather service said, while up to 12 inches of snow may cover parts of the country spanning from the Dakotas to Michigan, it said.

 By Tuesday, parts of the Northeast will see up to a foot of snow, the service said.
-New York will see up to 2 inches of snowfall each hour on Sunday and Monday, it said, making for dangerous roads as the snow piles on.
+New York will see up to 2 inches of snowfall an hour Sunday and Monday, it said, making for dangerous roads as the snow piles up.
 Downed trees and power lines are also possible.

+Heavy rain will hit New York City on Sunday evening before transitioning to a snowy mix by morning, and the city can expect 3 to 5 inches of snow by Monday's end, forecasters say.
+Gov. Andrew Cuomo has placed the National Guard on standby, he said.

 "A cold front will be positioned from central Ohio, arcing eastward near the Appalachians, then south-southwestward into the Florida Panhandle," it said.
 Thunderstorms are possible along that front, it said.